alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 ##Exporting plants from England or Wales

-You’ll need a health certificate (‘phytosanitary certificate’) to export plants that will be used as food like:
+Most countries will require you to have a health certificate (‘phytosanitary certificate’) to export plants that will be used as food like:

 * fruit and vegetables
 * potatoes (including seed potatoes)
 * grain - there are different rules for this

-Check if you need an importing permit in the country you're exporting your goods to.
+Check if you need one in the country you're exporting your goods to.

 ###Getting a plant health certificate in England and Wales (except grain)